-- A. Signatures.
-The original of each brief, motion or other paper filed shall bear the signature of at least one of the counsel filing it, or if a party is proceeding pro se, the signature of the party. - B. Appearance.
-Counsel or firms shown as participating in the filing of any brief, motion, or other paper shall, unless otherwise indicated, be deemed to have appeared in the cause. - C. Withdrawal.
+A. Signatures.
+The original of each brief, motion or other paper filed shall bear the signature of at least one of the counsel filing it, or if a party is proceeding pro se, the signature of the party.
+A "signature" means an original signature, a copy of an original signature, a computer generated signature or any other signature otherwise authorized by law.

+B. Appearance.
+Counsel or firms shown as participating in the filing of any brief, motion, or other paper shall, unless otherwise indicated, be deemed to have appeared in the cause.

+C. Withdrawal.
 No attorney or firm which has appeared in a cause may withdraw from it without written consent of the appellate court, filed with the appellate court clerk.
 Such consent may be conditioned upon substitution of other counsel or the filing by the attorney's client of an address at which service may be made on the client or otherwise conditioned by the appellate court.
-Proof of service by the withdrawing attorney shall be made on all other parties. - D. Notice.
+Proof of service by the withdrawing attorney shall be made on all other parties.

+D. Notice.
 Notice of withdrawal or substitution of counsel shall be given to all parties either by withdrawing counsel or by substituted counsel and proof of service filed with the appellate court clerk.
-If an attorney ceases to act in a cause for a reason other than withdrawal with consent, upon motion of any party, the appellate court may require the taking of such steps as it may be advised to insure that the cause will proceed with promptness and dispatch. - E. Nonadmitted counsel.
+If an attorney ceases to act in a cause for a reason other than withdrawal with consent, upon motion of any party, the appellate court may require the taking of such steps as it may be advised to insure that the cause will proceed with promptness and dispatch.

+E. Nonadmitted counsel.
 Nonresident counsel may not be heard in any matter unless resident counsel be associated with the nonresident counsel.
 New Mexico residents not admitted to practice law in this state may not appear as counsel, except pro se.

+[As amended, effective September 1, 1993; January 1, 1997.]

+New Mexico has enacted an Electronic Authentication Documentation Act which provides for the Secretary of State to register electronic signatures using the public key technology.
+See Section 14-15-4 NMSA 1978.